cpu/rustls-parsing-crash/README.md

 This repo demonstrates a crash I have found in `v0.21.0-alpha.1` of `rustls`.
 When using it with `rustls-native-certs` to get the CAs trusted by the system on macOS Ventura, I found it fails to parse when reading one particular certificate.
 The same certificate is parsed by `v0.20.8` without errors.

+## Running

+To try the system keychain:

+`cargo run system`

+To use the embedded copy of the failing certificate:

+`cargo run`

+## Cert

-The certificate is in the repo at `crash.pem`.
+The failing certificate is in the repo at `crash.pem`.
 The OpenSSL output for this is as follows:

 ```
-[nix-shell:~/rustls-test]$ openssl x509 -in crash.pem -noout -text
+$ openssl x509 -in crash.pem -noout -text
 Certificate:
     Data:
         Version: 3 (0x2)